michael-yin/scrapy_guru/docs/source/tasks/ajax_cookie.rst

 In this task we try to crawl product title, product description, price info.

-You should be concern that the description is in the html, but the title and price info should be given by ajax.

 After some tests, you might find out it is hard to make the spider get the data through ajax, so you need to dive into the detail of the ajax request.

-You need to make sue the url, http header, cookie values are all reasonable.
+You need to make sure the url, http header, cookie values are all reasonable.

+Once you finish the coding just run ``scrapy crawl ajax_cookie --loglevel=INFO`` to check the output

 The final data should be::